dburckh/AndroidLibRaw/README.md

 It usually ends up under ./libraw/build/outputs/aar

 ## Benefits
+- Decodes the actual raw data.
+BitmapFactory shows the embedded JPEG, if available
 - Works with modern Android File security constraints (uses FileDescriptors or File paths).
 - Works with Kotlin or Java.
 - Not a custom version of LibRaw!
 Should work with future releases with little or no modification.